10maurycy10/10maurycy10.github.io/content/projects/strontium_aluminate/index.md

 Secondly, the reaction created a very annoying clay like product which took days to filter and wash.

 One thing I didn't mention earlier is that strontium aluminate can't glow on it's own.
-To make it work, small quantities of lanthanide dopants are added, and the specific element used determinse the color and intensity of the glow.
+To make it work, small quantities of lanthanide doppants are added, and the specific element used determines the color and intensity of the glow.
 It's really quite customizable, but I picked Europium and Dysprosium for that classic glow-in-the-dark green.

 With that out of the way, I weighted out